abu14/animal-species-detection-using-yolov8/README.md

     cd Animal-Species-Detection
     ```

-3. Create a python virtual environment.
+3. Create a python virtual environment and activate the environemnt.
     ``` bash
     python3 -m venv venv
     ```

-4. Activate the virtual environment.

-    - On Linux and macOS
-    ``` bash
-    source venv/bin/activate
-    ```
-    - On Windows
-    ``` bash
+    ```bash
     venv\Scripts\activate
     ```

-5. Install Dependencies
+4. Install Dependencies
     ```bash
     pip install -r requirements.txt
     ```
-6. Run the application.
+5. Run the application.
     ```python
     streamlit run './scripts/app.py'
     ```

-## Evaluation
+## ⚖️ Evaluation
 The performance of the model is evaluated by metrics such as Precision, Recal, and Mean Average Precision (mAP).

     * Model - YOLO v8